andrew/ultimate-awesome/README.md

 - [awesome-bigtech-algorithms](https://github.com/0voice/awesome-bigtech-algorithms) - 2025精选：算法题库合集，涵盖大厂面试、校招笔试及LeetCode等热门平台经典题目。附解法、指南与资源，助你轻松拿下offer！.
 - [awesome-poe](https://github.com/5k-mirrors/awesome-poe) - A collection of awesome Path of Exile resources.
 - [awesome-genetic-ai-papers](https://github.com/aavache/awesome-genetic-ai-papers) - Recent awesome AI papers about genomics.
+- [awesome-mac](https://github.com/abordage/awesome-mac) - Curated collection of awesome macOS applications, tools, and resources.
+Auto-updated and always current with metadata, categorization, and quality filtering.
 - [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openness - A curated list of FOSS applications, commons, communities and ideas.
 - [awesome-website-tools](https://github.com/adineo-cmd/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.